FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 EMP is a mechanic that allows you to stun enemy units for a short period.
 It's rare and only a few units have it.
 Aeon ACU upgrade: Chrono dampener
-Stuns when acu shoots, has a separate reload time
+Stuns when ACU shoots, has a separate reload time
 - Cybran t1 arty, medusa - will stun any t1-t2 unit (including navy and air, excluding buildings) that it hits directly.
 Very powerful in big numbers.
 - Cybran t3 bot, loyalist - will explode and stun any enemy units nearby after its death.
 By the time of writing this guide, it stuns everything including even ACUs and even some air units.
 This is potentially to be rebalanced.
 - Cybran t2 transport, firefly - has a weak stun gun that will shoot and consistently stun single units up to the t2 tier.
 Rarely useful but you can try something creative with it.